Simplemux/simplemux/documentation/scenarios.md

 You can now ping from Raspberry 1 to 192.168.33.172, and you will see if the tunnel works.

-## Scenario 2: sending IP packets between VMs
+## Scenario 2 - Sending IP packets between VMs

 - Tunnel mode: `tun`
 - Mode: `UDP`